 of where mysqld died that you can resolve

 resolve_stack_dump program.
 See

-index files.
+files or index files.
 MySQL updates the files on disk with the

 write() system call after every SQL